The Metaphysics of Morrowind: part 3

 Third (belated, apologies!) part of a look at how the metaphysics of Morrowind reach out beyond the game to drag extraludic, metagame phenomena into the fiction of the world… or is it the other way around?
 Here are parts one and two.

-[HERE BE SPOILERS, and I also apply the standard Elder Scrolls caveat that it is truly more fun to play the game, read the texts, and figure out your own interpretations.]
+HERE BE SPOILERS, and I also apply the standard Elder Scrolls caveat that it is truly more fun to play the game, read the texts, and figure out your own interpretations.
+Also, because I’ve seen people on Reddit getting confused about this, THIS ESSAY DOES NOT CLAIM TO ACCURATELY DESCRIBE THE INGAME LORE.
+Seriously, read the game books for that.
+This is a piece of textual criticism, describing the relationship between the player and the game.

 Divine CHIMistry, or: How Vivec Accessed the Construction Set.